How to create a home inventory

 A home inventory can expedite insurance claims process after theft, damage or loss.

-Imagine needing to list every possession in your home or apartment, along with each item's worth after your belongings have been stolen or destroyed in a fire or natural disaster.
+Imagine needing to list every possession in your home or apartment, along with each item's worth after your belongings have been stolen or destroyed in a tornado, wildfire or other natural disaster.
 That task may seem impossible so it is best to make the list before you need it.
 Below we've answered your basic questions on why and how you should create a home inventory.

 Why do I need an inventory of my home or apartment?